Volunteering And Charity In America

 The Purpose Prize, for Americans age 60 and over, created ten years ago by Encore.org, a nonprofit group focused on those “in midlife and beyond.”
 The Purpose Prize is given to older people who do charitable work to improve their communities.

-This year six prizes, ranging from $25,000 to $100,000, were awarded, along with 41 “honorable mentions.”
+Last year six prizes, ranging from $25,000 to $100,000, were awarded, along with 41 “honorable mentions.”
 One prize went to Jamal Joseph, 62, an ex-con who co-founded the Impact Repertory Theater in New York City.

 Joseph provides a safe place where young people can talk and write about how their lives are affected by bullying, gangs, violence and drugs.
 The participants learn ways to convert their experiences into dance, plays, poems and music.
 But the program is no comfortable liberal-arts type seminar.
 Participants first attend a three-month boot camp where they learn leadership skills, conflict resolution and time management.
 Then they do community service, participate in exercise programs, pledge to get good grades in school and keep daily journals.